browserengineering/book/book/chrome.md

             self.draw()
 ```

-So there---after a long day of work, unwind a bit by surfing the web.
+So there---after a long chapter, you can now unwind a bit by surfing
+the web.

 ::: {.further}
 Text editing is [surprisingly complex][editing-hates], and can be